ZeroGuacamole/nugget/README.md

-# RecordThisTest
+# Nugget

-RecordThisTest is an open-source tool designed to capture user actions in React applications and automatically generate test code using `testing-library/react`.
+Nugget is an open-source tool designed to capture user actions in React applications and automatically generate test code using `testing-library/react`.
 This tool aims to simplify the process of writing tests by automating the generation of test scripts based on actual user interactions.

 ## Requirements and Milestones